xinyicwang/COMP354-Team-Project/README.md

 - Press the clear button to clear.

-- Press the calculations buttons (pi^x or e^x) to perform the calculation.
+- Press the calculations buttons (π^x or e^x) to perform the calculation.
 The output will replace the number you input.

 **Functions**

 - sin(x)

-- 10^x XOR pi^x
+- π^x

 - e^x